Got The D?

 A hemolytic episode in those with G6PD Deficiency may present itself with any of the following non-specific symptoms:

-In the Adult
+In The Adult

 - Yellowing of skin and eyes (Jaundice)